javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/02-error-async/task.md

 # Error in setTimeout

 How do you think, does the `.catch` trigger?
-Explain, why?
+Explain your answer?

 ```js
 new Promise(function(resolve, reject) {